truenas/documentation/content/SCALECLIReference/Storage/CLIDisk.md

 <code>storage disk temperature_alerts names=<i>diskname</i>,<i>diskname</i>

 Where *diskname* is the name of a disk you want to view alerts for.
-Seperate each disk name with a comma.
+Separate each disk name with a comma.

 {{< expand "Command Example" "v" >}}
 ```